Cfnatic7/drum_machine/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Drum Machine

+This is a training project made for freecodecamp's front end frameworks course.

+# Technologies used:
+- React
+- react-redux
+- bootstrap

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (after installing dependencies), you can run:

 ### `npm start`